biryeongtrain/terrarium/README.md

 Generate 1:1 block-scale worlds from real elevation data, with dynamic tile loading and customizable terrain shaping.

+### *Latest info*: Custom biomes, not configurable yet, go back a version for all biomes!
 ---

 ## 🌐 Terrain Data Pipeline